JetBrains/intellij-sdk-docs/tutorials/project_wizard/module_types.md

 *IntelliJ Platform* provides a set of standard module types which can be chosen, however, you might need to create a module of a type that isn't supported yet.
 This tutorial shows how to register a new module type and link it to the project creation procedure and the UI.

-If you want IDEs to advertise that your plugin supports a module type, look at the page about [feature extractor](/plugin_repository/feature_extractor.md).
+If you want IDEs to suggest to users that your plugin supports a module type, look at the page about [feature extractor](/plugin_repository/feature_extractor.md).
 ## Pre-requirements

 Create an empty plugin project,